MicrosoftDocs/visualstudio-docs/docs/containers/container-build.md

 When building in **Debug** configuration, there are several optimizations that Visual Studio does that help with the performance of the build process for containerized projects.
 The build process for containerized apps is not as straightforward as simply following the steps outlined in the Dockerfile.
 Building in a container is much slower than building on the local machine.
 So, when you build in the **Debug** configuration, Visual Studio actually builds your projects on the local machine, and then shares the output folder to the container using volume mounting.
 A build with this optimization enabled is called a *Fast* mode build.

-In **Fast** mode, Visual Studio calls `docker build` with an argument that tells Docker to build only the `base` stage.
+In **Fast** mode, Visual Studio calls `docker build` with an argument that tells Docker to build only the `base` stage (you can change that by setting the MSBuild property, `DockerfileFastModeStage`, described later).
 Visual Studio handles the rest of the process without regard to the contents of the Dockerfile.
 So, when you modify your Dockerfile, such as to customize the container environment or install additional dependencies, you should put your modifications in the first stage.
 Any custom steps placed in the Dockerfile's `build`, `publish`, or `final` stages will not be executed.

 This performance optimization only occurs when you build in the **Debug** configuration.
 In the **Release** configuration, the build occurs in the container as specified in the Dockerfile.